 For costs to be allowable for reimbursement, they must be allowable in accordance with federal and State policy (see OMB 2 CFR, Part 200).
 The North Carolina Health Choice State Plan is available in the Division of Health Benefits online library at: Medicaid State Plan Public Notices | NC Medicaid (ncdhhs.gov).
-The Medicaid State Plan Amendment is available at: Medicaid State Plan Public Notices I NC Medicaid (ncdhhs.gov).
+The Medicaid State Plan Public Notices | NC Medicaid (ncdhhs.gov).